Defective script

-A defective script is a writing system that does not represent all the phonemic distinctions of a language.
+In graphemics, a defective script is a writing system that does not represent all the phonemic distinctions of a language.
 This means that the concept is always relative to a given language.
 Taking the Latin alphabet used in Italian orthography as an example, the Italian language has seven vowels, but the alphabet has only five vowel letters to represent them; in general, the difference between the phonemes close /e, o/ and open /ɛ, ɔ/ is simply ignored, though stress marks, if used, may distinguish them.
 Among the Italian consonants, both /s/ and /z/ are written s, and both /t͡s/ and /d͡z/ are written z; stress and hiatus are also not reliably distinguished.

 Ancient examples of defective script

 Such shortcomings are not uncommon.
 The Greek alphabet was defective during its early history.
 Ancient Greek had distinctive vowel length: five short vowels, /i e a o u/, and seven long vowels, /iː eː ɛː aː ɔː oː uː/.
 When the Phoenician alphabet was adapted to Greek, the names of five letters were pronounced by the Greeks with initial consonants made silent, and were then used acrophonically to represent vowels.
 These were alpha, e (later called e psilon), iota, o (later called o micron), and u (later called u psilon) – <α, ε, ι, ο, υ> – five letters for twelve vowel sounds.
 (The lost initial consonants were /ʔ, h, j, ʕ, w/.)
 Later the [h] (from /ħ/) dropped out from the Eastern Greek dialects, and the letter heta (now pronounced eta) became available; it was used for /ɛː/.
 About the same time, the Greeks created an additional letter, o mega, probably by writing o micron with an underline, that was used for /ɔː/.
 Digraphs <ει> and <ου>, no longer pronounced as diphthongs /ej/ and /ow/, were adopted for /eː/ and /oː/.
 Thus, Greek entered its classical era with seven letters and two digraphs – <α, ε, ι, ο, υ, η, ω, ει, ου> – for twelve vowel sounds.
 Long /iː aː uː/ were never distinguished from short /i a u/, even though the distinction was meaningful.
 Although the Greek alphabet was a good match to the consonants of the language, it was defective when it came to some vowels.

 Other ancient scripts were also defective.
 Egyptian hieroglyphs had no vowel representation at all, while the cuneiform script frequently did not distinguish among a consonant triad like /t/, /d/ and /t'/ (emphatic /t/), or between the vowels /e/ and /i/.

 With only 16 characters, the Younger Futhark was an even more defective form of the Elder Futhark, from which it had evolved by the 9th century, after a "transitional period" during the 7th and 8th centuries.
 At the same time, phonetic changes that led to a greater number of different phonemes in the spoken language, when Proto-Norse evolved into Old Norse.
 As an example, the Younger Futhark no longer had separate signs for voiced stops and voiceless stops, so a rune like Týr (ᛏ) could represent all of /d/, /t/, /nd/ or /nt/.